Washington, DC Debt Relief: All You Need to Know

 Credit Scores

-With an average credit score of 717 in 2022, DC residents have one of the highest average scores in the nation.
-This is in comparison to the lowest in the nation, which was Mississippi (681), and the highest in the nation, which was Minnesota (742)
+With an average credit score of 716 in 2022, DC residents have one of the highest average scores in the nation, indicating that many residents can access loans at better interest rates.

 Identity Theft

-DC residents experienced 418 cases of identity theft per 100,000 residents.
-In total, there were 2,932 cases reported.
-This placed DC residents as the 5th highest state where identity fraud occurred last year.
+In 2022, DC residents experienced 418 cases of identity theft per 100,000 residents, with a total of 2,932 cases reported.
+This placed DC residents as the 5th highest state for identity fraud.
+Identity theft can cause financial loss as thieves use your name to open new credit card accounts or even steal personal tax information.

 Banking and Tax Info

-How TurboDebt Helped Washing DC Get Relief in 2022
+How TurboDebt Helped Washington, D.C., Residents Get Relief in 2023

-TurboDebt enrolled 61 people in 2022 into a debt relief program, whilst 186 residents spoke with us for a free consultation.
-The average debt of an enrolled client was $28,133, and before fees kicked in, we saved them an amazing 45.27% on average on what they owed.
-In total, we had an enrolled debt of $1,716,127 in 2022.
+TurboDebt enrolled 107 people into our debt relief program in 2023, while 439 residents spoke with us for a free consultation.
+The average debt of an enrolled client was $23,726, and before fees kicked in, we saved them an amazing 47.09% on average of what they owed.
+In total, we enrolled $2,538,650 in client debts.

-While there are many types of debt that residents may need help with, last year based on our work, we saw the following forms of unsecured debt enroll in our debt relief program most often.
+While there are many types of debt that residents may need help with, we saw the following forms of unsecured debt enrolled in our debt relief program most often:

 Credit Card Debt

-TurboDebt will be there to help you find relief options in Washington, DC, and get you back on the path to financial freedom.
+TurboDebt is here to help you find relief options in Washington, D.C., getting you back on the path to financial freedom.

 Divorce Debt

-One of the chief reasons couples divorce in the United States is money problems.
-Meanwhile, the fees for seeking legal advice during divorce often worsen both parties' financial situation.
+Money problems remain one of the chief reasons couples divorce in the United States.
+Unfortunately, the fees for seeking legal advice during divorce often worsen both parties' financial situation.

-It is estimated that the average divorce can cost each person up to $15,000 on average and can skyrocket to $100,000 in more complex proceedings.
+It's estimated that the average divorce can cost each DC resident up to $10,000 and can skyrocket to $100,000 in more complex proceedings.

-TurboDebt knows the divorce landscape well in Washington, DC, and has debt relief programs available if you are struggling with the financial side of divorce.
+TurboDebt understands the divorce landscape in Washington, D.C., and offers debt relief programs for those struggling with the financial side of divorce.

 Business Debt